-- The Dan River is not the Lazy River at a water park.
+The Dan River is not a Lazy River at a water park.
 It is a natural, wild, unpredictable outdoor setting.
 You must be aware of what is going on around you at all times.

-- Diving from tubes into the river is not recommended.
+Diving from tubes into the river is not recommended.
 The river is shallow and the river bed is muddy.
-Large rocks lurk just below the surface, a few feet.
+Large rocks can lurk just below the surface, a few feet.

-- Due to safety concerns, we do not allow pets on any type of river adventure.
+Due to safety concerns, we do not allow pets on any type of river adventure (tubes, canoes or kayaks).

-- Do not assume or rely on mobile phone service while on the river.
-If you have an emergency, take the proper steps to try and address the situation, then try to call our office (336) 548-0080 or 911.
+Do not assume or rely on mobile phone service while on the river.
+You may not have phone service while on the river.
+If you have an emergency, take the proper safety and rescue steps to try and address the situation.
+If you do have phone service, call our office (336) 548-0080 or 911.

 We do not recommend tubing if you have neck / back problems or trouble sitting for long periods of time (>2 hours).